wout/rosetta/README.md

 # => { "en" => "Name", "es" => "Nombre", "nl" => "Naam" }
 ```

-🗒️ **Note:**: If a key does not exist, the compiler will let you know.
+🗒️ **Note**: If a key does not exist, the compiler will let you know.

 The second phase happens at runtime where the translation for the currently
 selected locale is retreived: